🌋 1. Mineralogy and Paleontology 🩕

 2.1.
 Introduction to paleontology

 2.2.
-Table of major fossil groups - Mineralogical and paleontological lexicon - Scientific and museum sources
+Table of major fossil groups - Mineralogical and paleontological glossary - Scientific and museum sources

 3. Conclusion